kyoungd/nevermisscall/docs/services/phase-1/ts-user-service.md

 ## Dependencies

 ### Core Dependencies
+- FastAPI with pydantic for data validation and API framework
-- Express.js, Prisma ORM, PostgreSQL driver
+- asyncpg for PostgreSQL async database operations
-- Joi for validation, Winston for logging
-- Multer for file uploads (profile photos)
+- aiofiles for async file operations and profile photo handling
+- pydantic-settings for configuration management
+- Python logging with structured JSON output

 ### External Services
 - **ts-auth-service**: User authentication and email sync